 - 1. Tax policy should be designed to encourage private initiative, domestic economic growth, equity and simplicity. - 2.
 We support: - 2.1.
 Income tax indexing; - 2.2.
 Reductions in all tax rates; - 2.3.
 Confidentiality of federal income tax returns; - 2.4.
-Creating pretax savings accounts as a risk management tool for farmers and ranchers including deferment of selfemployment taxes; - 2.5.
+Creating pretax savings accounts as a risk management tool for farmers and ranchers including deferment of self-employment taxes; - 2.5.
 Allowing farmers and ranchers to average income over a five-year period and allowing share-based rental income to be eligible for income averaging; - 2.6.
-Internal Revenue Service (IRS) regulatory reforms that allow profits to be averaged over the same number of years as loss is calculated;

-- 2.7.
+The IRS allowing losses to be carried forward for an indefinite number of years; - 2.7.
 Elimination of the Alternative Minimum Tax (AMT).
 Until repealed, the threshold and deductions allowed should be increased; - 2.8.
 Elimination of the imputed interest rate; - 2.9.
 Elimination of income tax on government grants; - 2.10.
 Seized real property being returned to the tax rolls as soon as possible; - 2.11.
 Taxing for-profit businesses operated by tax-exempt organizations; - 2.12.
-Tax credits for small business; - 2.13.
+Tax credits for small business: - 2.13.
 Treatment of replacement hedges (i.e., exchanging cash positions with a futures contract) as ordinary income or loss; - 2.14.
 Eliminating income tax on reduced quota payments and state master settlement payments; - 2.15.
 Allowing corporations to deduct earnings distributed to stockholders as dividends; - 2.16.
-Tax incentives, such as exemptions for loan forgiveness programs, to encourage medical professionals and large animal veterinary practitioners to practice in rural areas; - 2.17.
+Tax incentives, such as exemptions for loan forgiveness programs, to encourage medical professionals and large animal veterinary practitioners, lawyers, accountants and other professionals to practice in rural areas; - 2.17.
 Income tax assessments and income tax refunds having the same statute of limitations; - 2.18.
 Making the provisions of Section 199A dealing with business permanent, with the inclusion of capital gains under qualified business income; - 2.19.
 Requiring the IRS to notify each tax-exempt organization of its tax filing responsibilities; and - 2.20.
 The increase in income levels triggering the taxability of Social Security. - 3.
+We oppose:

-We oppose: - 3.1.
+- 3.1.
 Taxing interest income as it accrues; - 3.2.
 The use of agricultural land as a long-term, tax sheltered investment by pension and profit-sharing funds; - 3.3.
 Taxing the cash value buildup in life insurance; - 3.4.
 A value-added tax; - 3.5.
 Earned income credits for dependents who are not citizens and who do not live in the United States; - 3.6.
 IRS' Taxpayer Compliance Measurement Program; - 3.7.
 Taxing health insurance premiums to fund health coverage for those who do not have insurance; - 3.8.
-Retroactive taxation; - 3.9.
+Tax increases with effective dates prior to the date of enactment; - 3.9.
 Taxation by tribal governments of non-enrolled people within reservation boundaries without representation; - 3.10.
 Taxation on the Veterinary Medicine Loan Repayment program; - 3.11.
 Businesses, corporations and other enterprises outsourcing jobs to other countries receiving a tax break; - 3.12.
 Wealth taxes; - 3.13.
 Any tax or government-imposed user fee on commodity futures or options transactions; and - 3.14.
-Additional taxation on animal-based protein meat products. - 4.
-Self-Employment Taxes - 4.1.
-We support: - 4.1.1.
-Classifying Conservation Reserve Program payments as rental income not subject to Social Security tax; - 4.1.2.
-Allowing self-employment tax liability to be calculated by averaging self-employment income and losses similar to income tax averaging; - 4.1.3.
-Exempting rental income from land rented to the owner's family farm corporation, limited liability company or partnership from the self-employment tax; and - 4.1.4.
-Cutting the self-employment tax so that it equals the employee's share of employment taxes.
+Additional taxation on animal-based protein meat products.